 Returning to teleworking on an almost daily basis requires some organisation from companies.
 Indeed, if an enterprise decides to provide employees with mobile devices or to offer them the possibility to use their own smartphone in BYOD mode, it must be able to allow them to be efficient and to work in good conditions.
 By setting up a mobile device management solution compatible with Android devices, it is possible to remotely push applications, public or private, on multiple devices simultaneously.
 An MDM also enables to remotely preconfigure employees’ email accounts, allowing them to quickly access their email (Gmail or Outlook for example) from the laptop but also from their mobile device, simply by entering their password.

 By securing professional access

 Working from home means working in an environment that may be shared by several people (flatmate, husband/wife, children…).
-These people are therefore external to the company and can move around freely in the flat or house and therefore they can possibly have access to the employee’ professional tools.
+These people are therefore external to the company and can move around freely in the flat or house.
+They can possibly have access to the employee’ professional tools.
 Many organisations do not take these potential threats into account, but it is important at home to secure the computer, tablet or Android smartphone and lock it with a password, so that confidential data is not compromised.

-Implementing a mobile device management system like TinyMDM enables a company to have a global policy for cybersecurity on mobile devices.
+Implementing a MDM system like TinyMDM enables a company to have a global policy for cybersecurity on mobile devices.
 Through the administration console, it is possible to force users to choose a complex password and change it frequently, which will improve the mobile fleet security.